learnk8s/kubernetes-production-best-practices/application-development.md

 If you don't have a Liveness probe, it stays _Running_ but detached from the Service.

-In other words, not only the process isn't serving any requests, but also it consumes resources.
+In other words, not only is the process not serving any requests, but it is also consuming resources.

 _What should you do?_